Price: U.S. $13.95

 La Manuela is menaced both by his would-be protector, the local politician/land baron who wants to raze Estación El Olivo for his expanding vineyards, and by a coldly vengeful trucker, nursing a lifetime of hurts, deprivation, and suppressed sexual ambiguity.
 The lives of this triopast and presentare indelibly forged in the novel's stunning climax, which combines a shocking act of violence in the present with a bizarre erotic encounter from decades before.

 Author of A House in the Country, The Obscene Bird of Night, Coronation, This Sunday, Curfew, and numerous other works, Donoso is one of the great Latin American boom novelists.
-He was awarded the International Prize of the Americas Awards in 1996, shortly before his death.
+He was awarded the international prize of the America Award in 1996, shortly before his death.